 Though the above-discussed things may be rare, a permanent online presence you create for your child may potentially hurt the way their future peers, teachers, and employers see the child.
 It may result in identity theft, which could be used for years by wrong persons unknowing to you or your kids.

 Some psychologists have individually voiced concern over the psychological impacts of sharenting on kids.
 Psychologist Aric Sigman indicated to The Guardian that children develop their identities reflecting on their private moments, and social media disrupts this process.
 There are also chances of kids being cyber bullied over the content on social media.

 How to protect your kids online

 Turn off geolocation- This setting can expose your child’s location.
 Parents should avoid checking into a location with their child on social media.
 It would be wise to disable the geolocation altogether.

 Limit your sharing – You can share your kid’s achievements like graduation, their first job and avoid publically posting any identifying information.
 By doing this, you’re creating a positive online identity for your children, and you’re protecting them from prying eyes.

 Tighten your privacy settings – Make sure you have the most robust privacy settings.
 Ensure that you are sharing the kid’s photos only with family and friends.
 Facebook, Instagram, and Twitter often have policy changes in their privacy settings.
 So check back every couple of months.

-Monitor your child’s digital Footprint- You can Google your kid’s name and create a google search alert in case you’ve posted any information about them on the net.
+Monitor your child’s digital footprint- You can Google your kid’s name and create a google search alert if you’ve posted any information about them on the net.
 If you find any unwanted data, you can request that the search engine removes it.

-Take home message- Be careful about what you post online, some special moments are best stored in the recesses of your heart that will be etched in your memory forever.
+Be careful about what you post online; some memorable moments are best stored in the recesses of your heart that will be etched in your memory forever.